FICHEKK/Binary-Structure-Format/README.md

 ___

 ### Array nodes
 Array nodes are nodes that store a reference to an array of primitive values.
 Every primitive node has its corresponding array node.
+Every array node derives from abstract generic `BsfArray<T>` base class (which itself derives from `BsfNode`).

 | Node | Value | C# type |
 | :--: | :---: | :-----: |